magdalena-horowitz/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?

+- There are several uncertainties that come into play when using this system.
+From the first basic interaction -- determining whether a user is paying attention based on whether they have a phone object in their hand or not -- may be misleading.
+If the model isn't trained correctly, other rectangular objects are mistaken for a phone, the user has pictures of phones on his wall, etc, could trigger a unecessary/invalid alert.
+Additionally, the user could be aware of these uncertainties and take advantage of them.
+For example they could turn off their video, find a digital background, or disguise the back of their phone with a case or hide it behind another object.

-1. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification?

+- Without some sort of verification system, a user could falsely be reported as not paying attention in class and get points taken off his grade.
+At further iterations, when we detect for confusion (knit eyebrows), feedback (too slow/too fast), exhaustion (yawning/sleeping), if there are misclassifications, then the professor will wrongfully adjust his lectures according to the feedback.
+This would result in a bad class experience for both the professors and the students.

-1. How could change your interactive system to address this?
+3. How could change your interactive system to address this?

+- Intensive training measures can be implemented with different scenes, varying models, and lots of variation.
+- ...

-1. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm.

+- aksdjf;
+-

 ### Part D
 ### Characterize your own Observant system